mark-whiskeyman/mark-whiskeyman.github.io/README.md

 4.    --C.2 Launch Missiles
 4.    --C.3 Attempt bribe
 4.    --C.4 Attempt retreat
-4.  -D Enemy chooses action based on outcome probabilty of battle on their turn
+4.  -D Enemy chooses action based on outcome probability of battle on their turn
 4.    --D.1 If outcome favorable fire weapons
-4.    --D.2 if outcome less favorible fire missile
+4.    --D.2 if outcome less favorable fire missile
 4.    --D.3 if outcome bad attempt retreat
 4.  -E Exit battle if player or enemy is dead, retreating, bribed otherwise repeat at 4.B
 5. If Friendly